 Sometimes when I ask development teams about their Software Unit verification, they fire up Nunit (or MSUnit or some other unit test tool) and say “Look here, we have more than 1800 unit tests with a test coverage way over 70%!
 Regarding Software Unit tests, we are certainly well covered!”

 It is obvious to readers that the guys who wrote IEC 62304 explicitly tried to stay away from established software notions.
-You don’t see any “components”, “classes”, “modules”, “diagrams”, “dlls” or “objects” in the text (at least not in the english version).
-The authors did this on purpose in order to stay out of the nitty-gritty details of software development, to not make any technical prescriptions and avoid a minefield of interpretations of concepts existing since decades.
+You don’t see any “components”, “classes”, “modules”, “diagrams”, “dlls” or “objects” in the text (at least not in the English version).
+The authors did this on purpose in order to stay out of the nitty-gritty details of software development, to not make any technical prescriptions, and avoid a minefield of interpretations of concepts existing for decades.

 That’s why the norm speaks of software development in tech- and methodology-neutral terms.
 We have “architecture”, “items”, “interfaces” and “versions”.
 And, unfortunately, “units”.